ansukonneh/ALX-Capstone-Project/README.md

 # ALX-Capstone-Project
-# travex Planner Application
+# travex

-A modern travex planning application built with React, Vite, and Tailwind CSS.
-Plan your perfect trip by searching destinations, viewing flight offers, hotel accommodations, and creating personalized itineraries.
+Travex Planner is a modern travel planning web application built with React, Vite, and Tailwind CSS.
+Users can search for destinations, view flight offers and hotel accommodations, check weather information, and create personalized travel itineraries.

+This project demonstrates skills in frontend development, API integration, state management, and responsive design.

 ## Features